-Owner's manuals for your boat and each of the various components and equipment can be found in your owner's packet.
+These can be found in your owner's packet.

 When using solvents read all information from the solvent manufacturer regarding safety and handling of the material.

 Wear proper protective equipment to ensure your personal safety.

 Only use solvents in a well ventilated area and keep all solvents away from open flame and any other forms of ignition.